-This guide is part of a set of manuals that describe how to use The Portland Group (PGI) Fortran, C, and C++ compilers and program development tools.
+This guide is part of a set of manuals that describe how to use the PGI Fortran, C, and C++ compilers and program development tools.
 These compilers and tools include the PGF77, PGFORTRAN, PGC++, and PGCC compilers, the PGI profiler, and the PGI debugger.
 They work in conjunction with an x86-64 assembler and linker.
 You can use the PGI compilers and tools to compile, debug, optimize, and profile serial and parallel applications for x86 processor-based systems.